Last Updated: May 26, 2026

 8. Your Rights

-Under GDPR and Swiss FADP, you have the following rights:
+Under GDPR and Swiss FADP, you have the following rights, subject to applicable legal conditions, limitations, and exceptions:

 8.1 Right of Access (Art.
 15 GDPR)

-You have the right to obtain confirmation of whether we process your personal data and to receive a copy of that data.
+You have the right to obtain confirmation of whether we process your personal data and to receive a copy of that data, subject to the rights and freedoms of others and applicable legal restrictions.

 8.2 Right to Rectification (Art.
 16 GDPR)